cassioplima/cassioplima.github.io/_posts/2019-11-10-Jarvis - Hackthebox.md

 #### We've access to the PHPMyAdmin.
 Now, we'll put a shell in server to get RCE.
 To that, we should go to "New" and after "SQL"

 ![](https://raw.githubusercontent.com/cassioplima/cassioplima.github.io/master/images/jarvis/phpmyadmin.png)

+#### This code will create one archive with the name "shell.php" inside the directory "/var/www/html"